 Summit County Foreclosure Sale Day Policy

-5. A lender may amend a sale bid after Thursday at noon only by sending someone to the sale in person.
+5. A lender may amend a sale bid after Thursday at noon only by sending someone to in person.
 Such amendments are announced at the start of the auction.

 7. A minimum bid increment will be announced at the time of the sale.